josmar-crwdstffng/angular/aio/content/guide/providers.md

 You can now inject `UserService` anywhere in your application.

-The service itself is a class that the CLI generated and that's decorated with `@Injectable()`.
+The service itself is a class that the CLI generated and that is decorated with `@Injectable()`.
 By default, this decorator has a `providedIn` property, which creates a provider for the service.
 In this case, `providedIn: 'root'` specifies that Angular should provide the service in the root injector.

 ## Provider scope

-When you add a service provider to the root application injector, it's available throughout the application.
+When you add a service provider to the root application injector, it is available throughout the application.
 Additionally, these providers are also available to all the classes in the application as long they have the lookup token.

 You should always provide your service in the root injector unless there is a case where you want the service to be available only if the consumer imports a particular `@NgModule`.

 ## `providedIn` and NgModules

-It's also possible to specify that a service should be provided in a particular `@NgModule`.
+It is also possible to specify that a service should be provided in a particular `@NgModule`.
-For example, if you don't want `UserService` to be available to applications unless they import a `UserModule` you've created, you can specify that the service should be provided in the module:
+For example, if you do not want `UserService` to be available to applications unless they import a `UserModule` you have created, you can specify that the service should be provided in the module:

 <code-example header="src/app/user.service.ts" path="providers/src/app/user.service.1.ts"></code-example>

 The example above shows the preferred way to provide a service in a module.
 This method is preferred because it enables tree-shaking of the service if nothing injects it.
-If it's not possible to specify in the service which module should provide it, you can also declare a provider for the service within the module:
+If it is not possible to specify in the service which module should provide it, you can also declare a provider for the service within the module:

 <code-example header="src/app/user.module.ts" path="providers/src/app/user.module.ts"></code-example>